jplsek/MPCParty/readme.md

 * Update music database
 * Basic mobile support
 * Basic theming support
+* Library searching
+* Library search url linking

+Note: searching for songs, for the most part, requires proper tagging of your files!
+This may be changed in the future to also account for the file name itself.

 ### Multi-user features
 * Vote to skip songs (This can be easily bypassed.
 Might create a strict mode in the future)